-Lessons on investigation skills from the Carl Beech case
+Investigation skills learned from the Carl Beech case

 Ed Marsden, managing director of Verita, oversaw investigations for the Department of Health into Jimmy Savile in the run up to the Beech allegations with the barrister Kate LampardKieran Seale, a Verita director, spoke to Ed about investigation skills and what lessons could be learnt from this case.